 Solutions (reforms) will be painful.

-Productivity, North-South divide, bureaucracy, reduction of the stock of public debt, excess of State presence in the economy through local and regional companies, health, taxation, management of migratory flows, organized crime, reform of justice, … these are some of the areas of intervention that only a competent government team with immediate international standing will be able to manage.
+Productivity, North-South divide, bureaucracy, reduction of the stock of public debt, the excess of State presence in the economy through local and regional companies, health, taxation, management of migratory flows, organized crime, reform of justice, … these are some of the areas of intervention that only a competent government team with immediate international standing will be able to manage.
 Germany will be the first partner with whom a renewed relationship of trust will have to be established.

 - Non-consolidated 2016 debt: € 2.269 billion, 132% of GDP; Japan (222%), Greece (179%), Lebanon (146%)